NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 ## Synopsys ##

-These files are part of an investigation into overheating in residential housing.
+These files are part of CE-O's investigation into  the risks of overheating in residential housing.
 The goal of this study is to propose a metric for evaluating the likelihood of a home to overheat relative to the reference house.
 Results from this study will also demonstrate how code requirements based on that metric would affect home design.

 ## Summary of Findings ##

 CanmetENERGY-Ottawa (CE-O) researchers investigated potential metrics for evaluating the risk of overheating in residential homes.
+Our objectives were to:

-CE-O's objective was to examine how changes to orientation, window specification and window area would effect a home's likelihood of overheating in the summer.
+- examine how changes to orientation, window specification and window area would effect a home's likelihood of overheating in the summer, and
+- to propose metrics for performance codes that would limit these risks of overheating.

 #### Key findings: ####